 The stereo mix was created on November 6th, 1967 in the control room of EMI Studio Three by the team of Martin, Emerick and 2nd engineer Ken Scott.
 It only took two attempts, the second one doing the trick.
 They then went on to create stereo mixes for previously recorded “Magical Mystery Tour” songs, “I Am The Walrus” being a much more complicated task!

 One final mono mix of “Hello Goodbye” was made on November 15th, 1967, but not for the purpose of release on record.
-The group had filmed three promotional films for the song for distribution to various television shows and it was deemed necessary to dub in a new mix of the song onto these clips without the violas.
+The group had filmed three promotional clips for the song for distribution to various television shows and it was deemed necessary to dub in a new mix of the song onto these clips without the violas.
 The book “The Beatles Recording Sessions” explains: “It was later realized that, in Britain, these (films) might contravene the Musicians’ Union ban on miming.
 Since the viola players were not shown in the films – making the miming transparently obvious – this remix was made and dubbed onto the BBC’s copy.
 It was a wasted task however, for The Beatles’ own miming could not be masked and consequently the film was not show in the UK.”

-During the January 1969 rehearsals at Apple Studios for what became the "Let It Be" album and film, "Hello Goodbye" came up in a couple different ways.
+During the January 1969 rehearsals at Apple Studios for what became the "Let It Be" album and film, "Hello Goodbye" came up in a couple of different ways.
 First, on January 24th, they touched on the song in between practicing many newer compositions, such as putting in a good amount of effort constructing the acoustic arrangement for the song "Two Of Us."
 Then, on January 31st, John so liked the “Maori Finale” of “Hello Goodbye” that he decided to whistle the “Hayla, Heba Helloah” melody line during the similarly reprised ending of “Two Of Us.”
 This can easily be heard on both the released recording and the “Let It Be” movie.